sercankulcu/sercankulcu.github.io/_pencils/2025-04-10-the-case-for-writing-in-2b.md

 Erasing performance can vary for the same reason.
 Darker graphite means more material has to be removed, and heavy pressure can drive particles deeper into the paper.
 A lightly written 2B line can erase very cleanly, while a heavily burnished line may leave a visible ghost.
 This is especially relevant in schoolwork and drafting, where correction is frequent.

+## Japan Treats 2B as Normal

 Japan provides one of the clearest examples of 2B as a mainstream writing grade rather than an artist specialty.
 Tombow's ippo! school-pencil ranges include 2B prominently for children learning to write, and some products for early elementary students are specifically offered in 2B with shorter barrels or triangular shapes.
 Tombow also markets darker 2B, 4B, and 6B school pencils designed to erase cleanly, showing how strongly softer grades are integrated into Japanese handwriting practice.

 That Japanese context is useful because it challenges the assumption that HB must be the natural writing standard.
 If children learn to write with darker, softer grades, the hand adapts to different pressure and wear characteristics from the beginning.
 The grade becomes part of handwriting culture rather than merely a technical choice.

+## Where 2B Works and Where It Does Not

 For adults, 2B can be especially effective for journaling and long-form notes.
 The line is dark enough to feel finished without requiring ink, but the pencil still allows correction and variation.
 The changing point also gives handwriting a slight modulation that many people find more expressive than the uniform line of a mechanical pencil.